Tadomikari/Rust-Hardware-Abstraction-Layer/README.md

-# HAL_Project (embedded Rust)
+# Embedded Rust HAL

-Project of : Elsa Lhayani / Lucas Lombard / Henri Mao / Gabin Lefrançois / Benoit Hua
+School Project made by : Elzouz / Tad / Shin / Gab21 / Bnyt7

 ## **Overview**
 This project implements a **Hardware Abstraction Layer (HAL)** in **Rust** for the **Atmega328p** and **Cortex-M3** microcontrollers.